How to effectively manage email in Outlook

 Email is not separate from your "real" work.
 Email is very much a part of your workflow.
 Many of the activities you have to do as part of your work involve reading and writing email.
 Use the EmailFlow described here to stay on top of the never-ending email stream and actually get your work done.

 Process each message that lands in your Outlook Inbox only once.
 Do not leave it in the Inbox.
 Use this flowchart to decide what to do with it.
 You must perform one of the actions, so you do not have to scan/process the same message multiple times.
 Be realistic.
 If you are leaving a message in the Inbox, hoping that you will notice it later and do something about it, you will not.

 With a small Inbox, you will always stay on top of what you need to do.
 You will never miss an important task, just because the message is out of sight, several pages down the list.
 Small Inbox = things get done on time with less stress.

 Delete.
 If you do not need to keep a message, simply hit the Delete key.

 - One big "Reference" folder for everything.
 Create a Quick Step button to move message to that folder.

 - Create folder structure for organizing messages.
 One folder per client or project.
 Do not go too granular, at least initially.
-Use SimplyFile to quickly file messages into these folders.
+Use SimplyFile to quickly file Outlook messages into folders.